gobeyondidentity/customer-docs/README.md

 Before you get started with the authoring work, it's necessary that you understand the different branches to work on.
 * **`main`** -  protected branch

-  Docs for [https://docs.beyondidentity.com/](https://docs.beyondidentity.com/).
+  Docs for https://developer.beyondidentity.com/.
 This branch contains the most recent stable release content.

+* **`docs-staging`** - protected branch

+  Docs for the upcoming `vNext` release.
+When Secure Customer has a release, its `docs-staging` branch will be merged into `main`.

-* **`active-development`** - protected branch
+* **`active-development`** - protected branch (currently used for front-end development)

   Docs for a forward-version that includes features not yet included in the Beyond Identity stable version.
-Its content is published on [https://[customer-docs.vercel.app/active-development](https://customer-docs-git-active-development-beyondidentity.vercel.app/)](https://customer-docs-git-active-development-beyondidentity.vercel.app/) for early validation purpose.
+Its content is published on https://customer-docs-git-active-development-beyondidentity.vercel.app/ for early validation purpose.

-* **`v<v.r>.x`** - protected branches

-  Docs for an archived version, where `v` indicates the version, `r` indicates the release number, for example, `v2.72.0`, `v2.72.3`.

-* Branches that start with `release-` contain archived patch release documentation for historical tracking, for example, `release-2-80`.
+* Branches that start with `release-` contain archived release documentation for historical tracking, for example, `release-xx`.

 * You can have your own personal branch to work on content for a certain issue or feature.
 However, be sure to check and remove unused personal branches periodically for easy maintenance.
 Usually when your branch is merged, you can safely delete it.

 ## Site organization and files

 - `/docs/` - Contains the Markdown files for the docs.
 Customize the order of the docs sidebar in `sidebars.js`.
+  - `/docs/images` - Images used in the documentation.
+  - `/docs/includes` - Reusable content such as feature descriptions, notes, common steps, and so on.
 - `/docusaurus.config.js` - A config file containing the site configuration.
 - `/sidebar.js` - Specify the order of documents in the sidebar.
 If you have a new file to add to the site, modify this file.
-- `/src/` - Non-documentation files like pages or custom React components.
+- `/src/` - Non-documentation files like pages, custom React components, or Docaurus native components.
+  - `/src/components` - Custom react components used for the website or included in the documentation, such as the Try It Out!
   - `/src/pages` - Any files within this directory will be converted into a website page.
+Currently, we don't use this directory.
+  - `/src/theme` - Docusausus native components such as the sidebar, content page, and content page footer designs.
 - `/static/` - Static directory.
 Any contents inside here will be copied into the root of the final `build` directory.
+  - `/static/img` - Website images such as Beyond Identity logos and other assets.
 - `/package.json` - A Docusaurus website is a React app.
 You can install and use any npm packages you like in them.

-## Run the doc site locally
+- `versioned_docs_` -
+  - `version-v0` -
+  - `version-v1` -
+- `versioned_sidebars` -
+  - `version-v0-sidebars.json` -
+  - `version-v1-sidebars.json` -

+## Get started

 ### Prerequisites